perrybutler/id3taglibrary/README.md

 A feature for the Tag Viewer; this would allow batch processing of mp3 files, such as changing the artwork for an entire album, removing hidden PRIV frames from several albums, or renaming a selection of files based on their filenames/tag data.

-**MPEG info parsing**
+**MPEG stream parsing**

 Prototype has been developed utilizing a well known algorithm [[1]](#references).
 Will search the mp3 file for valid MPEG header frames starting AFTER the ID3v2 tag.
 The reason is that many false sync signals can be detected in the ID3v2 tag which causes excessive processing since each sync signal must be evaluated to make sure it's a true MPEG header frame.

 Results are looking good so far!
-Here's a partial output of the valid MPEG header frames being detected in the first 10 KB (after the ID3v2 tag) of an mp3 file:
+Here's an output of the valid MPEG header frames being detected in the first 10 KB (after the ID3v2 tag) of an mp3 file:

 ```
 Reading next chunk of 10000 bytes...